caitlinmag/SOA_CA2_Web_Service/README.md

 Using MongoDB Atlas as my Database

 LOGIN FEATURE
+- Create user first, then the created user can be authenticated
 - Without Token: can view all data for drinks, sales and suppliers
 - Token Required: for create, update, getbyid and delete data in drinks, sales and suppliers